 Once upon a time, if you wanted to make a recipe that called for soba, udon, or any other kind of Asian noodle, you had to also find your nearest Asian grocery store.
 Happily, these noodles have become much easier to find in recent years.
 Here’s a quick guide to the most common kinds!

-Soba - These noodles are made from buckwheat flour and have a correspondingly strong, nutty flavor.
+Soba – These noodles are made from buckwheat flour and have a correspondingly strong, nutty flavor.
+Many buckwheat noodles also have some wheat flour in them, which means they’re not gluten-free.
+However, pure buckwheat soba can be found — it’s stronger in flavor and really delicious, and of course, gluten-free.
 We generally find dried soba in packets, but keep your eyes open for fresh soba at Asian markets (or make your own!).
 Dried soba looks like flat spaghetti and is usually light beige to dark brown-gray in color.
 Try soba in these recipes:

 • Sesame-Garlic Soba Noodles with Fried Egg